-6.1.3 Alignment
+6.3 Alignment

-All data files in a fabrication data set must be scaled 1/1 and align perfectly - same offset, no mirroring, seen from the top to bottom.
+All data files in a fabrication data set must align - same offset, no mirroring, seen from the top to bottom.
+Data must of course not be scaled, but one to one.

-6.1.4 Pads
+6.4 Pads

 The fabricators must be able to distinguish between pads and other copper.
 For example, SMD pads often have stricter tolerances than other copper, pads are the test points for electrical test, and pads must be clear of legend.
 To identify pads all pads must be flashed (D03), and all flashes must be pads.
 Pads embedded in copper pours must also be flashed, although the flash does not affect the image - its purpose is to transfer information, namely the location and shape of the pad.